iOS 26

 ios 12 new features

-With iOS 12, notifications are grouped together app by app in a nice and neat way.
-You have the ability to interact and manage them while you’re in there, which is pretty awesome.
+With iOS 12, notifications are grouped together, app by app, nicely and neatly.
+You can interact with and manage them while you’re in there, which is pretty awesome.

 2. Screen Time